Guay Tiew Neau Nam Khon (ก๋วยเตี๋ยวเรือ) / Kuai Tiao Ruea (ก๋วยเตี๋ยวเรือ)

 You can essentially throw everything except for the beef blood in the slow cooker on high with the beef stock.
 Come back in 2 hours, pour it through a fine sieve and then put the broth/stock back into the crockpot and put it on low.
 Your base/soup is done.
 Taste it.
 It should not be too salty at this point but should already echo some amazing flavors.

-At this stage you need to add in the beef tendon if you have it.
+At this stage, you need to add in the beef tendon if you have it.
 It will take many hours to render this down to something palatable but totally worth it.
-Put the timer on 3 hours.
+Put the timer on for three hours.
 Come back and check on it.
 It should be firm, chewy, jelly-like.
 You are almost done.

 You should have already prepped all your garnishes and condiments below.
 Go ahead and drop some rice noodles in boiling water for about thirty seconds.
 They should be firm and chewy and will cook the rest of the way in the steaming bowl of broth.

-- Super thinly sliced sheets of raw beef round seasoned with a little garlic powder and fish sauce
+- Super thinly sliced sheets of raw beef round seasoned with a little garlic powder, black pepper and fish sauce

 - beef balls (optional)